wiicode/cybersecurity-framework/bronze-controls/devices/eud-factory-android.md

 ---
 title: Reset and reprovision - Android devices
-description: Discover the ways in which organisations can restore Android devices from a misconfigured or potentially compromised state to a known-good state.
+description: Discover the ways in which organizations can restore Android devices from a misconfigured or potentially compromised state to a known-good state.
 published: true
 date: 2021-06-02T13:23:31.921Z
 tags: bronze, bronze-training, sourced